Who are we?

 Past: I was born in East Berlin and grew up in Germany, Japan, and Austria.
 As a “third culture kid”, I have always been fascinated by the complex ways in which young people understand and combine different cultural and social influences.
 After studying Sociology and Psychology (University of Vienna), I obtained my Ph.D. in Psychology (University of Potsdam, 2019) by investigating parents, peers, and school as resources for youths’ cultural belonging, well-being, and school adjustment.

-Future: Besides increasing representation, I wish that this podcast can be a supportive platform for diverse students and researchers.
-By combining our strengths and setting an example of a safe collaborative environment, I hope that our conversations can be the starting point for structural changes in science and society.
+Future: Besides increasing representation, I wish that this podcast can be a platform and source of support for diverse students and researchers.
+By combining our strengths and setting an example of a safe collaborative environment, I hope that our conversations can be the starting point for more equity in science and educational practice.

 Past: My parents are Moroccan and I was born in the Netherlands.
 When I was 15 years old, we moved to France and lived there for six years.
 When I came back to the Netherlands in 2010, I studied Pedagogical Sciences and Orthopedagogy.
 As a young girl with a migration background I know what struggles most students encounter at school and that is why I decided to do a Ph.D on culturally responsive teaching (CRT).
 I wanted teachers to see potential in all students regardless of their family background.

 Present: Currently I am finishing my Ph.D in Educational Sciences about cultural diversity in secondary schools.
 I investigated how teachers culturally responsive competences could be improved, students’ perceptions on CRT, what role the school environment has on the professional development of teachers when it comes to professionalizing in CRT and how efficacious teachers feel in CRT.
 During my Ph.D I trained teachers in professional learning communities on CRT and topics such as fixed and growth mindset, sensitive themes and motivation in culturally diverse classrooms.

 Future: Besides increasing knowledge about diversity, I hope that this podcast can provide a supportive environment for students, researchers and educators with and without a migration background.
 Moreover, I wish that we can inspire more students with a migration background to become researchers as well!